Use Handlebars to add conditions to your templates

 {{#if ...}}

-block to evaluate conditions.
+block to evaluate conditions.if

 , else